Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 Unbalanced Headphones & Connections

-The difference lies only in the fact that different plug set-ups are required to set them apart.
+The difference lies only in the fact that different plug setups are required to set them apart.
 And that’s one of the reasons why their concept is also applied to balanced and unbalanced connectivity.

 Let’s approach this from a much simpler point of view.
 So, every headphone or audio cable comes with certain audio signals, right?
-Well, with unbalanced cables, only two different wires are needed to establish the connection.
+Well, with unbalanced cables, only two wires are needed to establish the connection.

-They are systematically identified by ground wire and signal wire respectively.
+They are systematically identified by ground wire and signal wire, respectively.
 The signal wire here’s the main deal since it directly transmits the audio output to both your ears.

 The ground wire, on the other hand, is there for damage control.
 As in, it’s the protective wire that guards the signal wire against any external damage.
-It also resists electric overload to a certain limit and thus, prevents the wire from catching in a fire.
+It also resists electric overload to a certain limit and, thus, prevents the wire from catching in a fire.

 Shortcomings Of Unbalanced Headphones